partigabor/aromatica-old/content/items/cubeb.md

 +++
 title = "Cubeb"
 author = "Gabor Parti"
-date = "2023-10-21"
+date = "2023-10-22"
-description = "The fruit of Piper cubeba, related to pepper, see also Ashanti pepper." weight = 10
+description = "The fruit of Piper cubeba, related to pepper, see also Ashanti pepper., related to pepper, see also Ashanti pepper." weight = 10
 # draft = "true"
 # hidden = "true"